 Born and raised in Lancaster, Pennsylvania in a family of Croatian and German origin, Dr. Crnković attended Franklin and Marshall College and the Russian School of Norwich University.
 He received an A.B. in Russian Language and Literature from F&M in 1974.
 After working for two years as a free-lance translator, he studied Slavic literatures at Yale University, where he received the PhD in 1985 after defending his dissertation on the "Rhythmical and Syntactical Structures in the Life of Aleksandr Nevskij."
 He completed post-doctoral work at Saint Petersburg (then Leningrad) State University in Saint Petersburg, Russia.
-After serving as lector and instructor of Croatian and Russian at Yale and teaching for a year at Trinity College (Hartford, Connecticut) he came to Gustavus in 1984, where he is currently Professor of Russian Language and Literature and Director of the Russian Language and Area Studies program.
+After serving as lector and instructor of Croatian and Russian at Yale and teaching for a year at Trinity College (Hartford, Connecticut) he came to Gustavus in 1984, where he is currently Professor of Russian Language and Literature and Director of the Russian & Eastern European Studies program.
 He has also served as Director of Curriculum II, the College's intensive integrated general education program.

 In addition to offering numerous courses in Russian language and literature, Prof. Crnković has also conducted seminars on Central European Literature, Dostoevsky, Tolstoy and Modern and Contemporary Russian Culture.
 As part of Gustavus' emphasis on international education Professor Crnković has traveled and taught regularly in Central and Eastern Europe.